sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Pooling layers increase the field of view and are able to aggregate the context while discarding the ‘where’ information.
 However, semantic segmentation requires the exact alignment of class maps and thus, needs the ‘where’ information to be preserved.
 Two different classes of architectures evolved in the literature to tackle this issue.

-First one is encoder-decoder architecture.
+### U-Net - TODO: add more information on u-net
 Encoder gradually reduces the spatial dimension with pooling layers and decoder gradually recovers the object details and spatial dimension.
-There are usually shortcut connections from encoder to decoder to help decoder recover the object details better.
-U-Net is a popular architecture from this class.
+There are shortcut connections from encoder to decoder to help decoder recover the object details better.

 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/unet.png)

 ## Autoencoders